Sensory integration therapy: Practice

-Evidence and Effectiveness
+Evidence and effectiveness

 While sensory-based interventions are highly advocated for, there continues to be a lack of empirical support.
-There is disagreement over their therapeutic worth, largely due to problems with methodology and confusion of terms and conflation with similar and related approaches.
+There is disagreement over their therapeutic value, largely due to problems with methodology, confusion of terms, and conflation with similar and related approaches.

-Ayres' theory of sensory integration is frequently critiqued.
-Emerging evidence with improved methodology, the development of a Fidelity Measure and increasing focus of resources on areas of practice that might not typically attract medical research funding, means that the much needed evidence for Ayres SI is now emerging.
-Since much of the effects of sensory based interventions are hard to quantify and measure, this is why it seems there is not much evidence for it.
+Ayres's theory of sensory integration is frequently critiqued.
+Emerging evidence with improved methodology, the development of a fidelity measure, and increasing focus of resources on areas of practice that might not typically attract medical research funding suggest that evidence for Ayres SI is now emerging.
+Many of the effects of sensory-based interventions are difficult to quantify and measure, which may contribute to the perception that there is limited evidence for it.

-Hume and colleagues support the use of Ayres’ Sensory Integration (ASI), making the case for why review of science and evidence should be ongoing.The current report updates and extends the work on evidence-based, focused intervention practices begun with an initial review of the literature from 1997 to 2007 (Odom et al. 2010a, b) and extended through a second report that covered the literature from 1990 to 2011 (Wong et al. 2015); extending this systematic review through 2017 added 567 articles to the review.
-As the intervention literature has provided more empirical information and as practices have evolved, some of the classifications required reconceptualization and revision of previous definitions.
-In an active research area, knowledge does not stand still, and in fact, identification of EBPs should be dynamic, reflecting the growth of knowledge across time (Biglan and Ogden 2019).In their article they clearly state the importance of clearly defining what sensory integration therapy is and what it is not; helping to clarify and delineate the clinical practice reported in their article, from other related approaches based on Ayres’ SI theory.
-It is important to note that Sensory Integration refers explicitly to the classical sensory integration model developed by Jean Ayres (2005) and not to a variety of interventions that address sensory issues but have been found to be unsupported (Case-Smith et al. 2015; Watling and Hauer 2015).
+Hume and colleagues support the use of Ayres's Sensory Integration (ASI), making the case for why review of science and evidence should be ongoing.

+The current report updates and extends the work on evidence-based focused intervention practices begun with an initial review of the literature from 1997 to 2007 (Odom et al. 2010a, b) and extended through a second report covering the literature from 1990 to 2011 (Wong et al. 2015).
+Extending this systematic review through 2017 added 567 articles.
+As the intervention literature has provided more empirical information and practices have evolved, some of the classifications required reconceptualization and revision of previous definitions.
+In an active research area, knowledge does not stand still, and identification of EBPs should be dynamic, reflecting the growth of knowledge across time (Biglan and Ogden 2019).

+In their article, they state the importance of clearly defining what sensory integration therapy is and what it is not, helping to clarify and delineate the clinical practice reported in their article from other related approaches based on Ayres' SI theory.

+Sensory Integration refers explicitly to the classical sensory integration model developed by Jean Ayres (2005) and not to a variety of interventions that address sensory issues but have been found to be unsupported (Case-Smith et al. 2015; Watling and Hauer 2015).

 History

 In the 1950s, Anna Jean Ayres, an occupational therapist and psychologist, developed the theory and framework of sensory integration.
-Her book Sensory Integration and the Child, first published in the 1970s, was a means of helping families, therapists, and educators of children with sensory-processing difficulties and sensory processing disorders to better organize and improve self-regulation of body and environmental sensory inputs.
+Her book Sensory Integration and the Child, first published in the 1970s, was intended to help families, therapists, and educators of children with sensory-processing difficulties and sensory processing disorders better organize and improve self-regulation of bodily and environmental sensory inputs.

-Ayres' approach has proliferated among therapy and educational professionals over the past several decades.
-It has been met with some resistance within the occupational therapy profession and in other disciplines.
+Ayres's approach has been widely adopted among therapy and educational professionals over the past several decades.
+It has also been met with some resistance within the occupational therapy profession and in other disciplines.